 One of the many reasons I like watching old movies is that movies are a picture of the culture where they were made and old movies are from a place called the past.
 We may never visit there, but we can get a glimpse of what it was like.

-Occupying this future is ruthless amoral teen named Alex that lives with his parents but when not at home, he operates a small gang who refer to themselves as ‘droogs.’
+Occupying this future is ruthless amoral teen named Alex that lives with his parents but when not at home, he leads a small gang who refer to themselves as ‘Droogs.’
 They speak in a bent cockney accent as they prowl London committing horrible rapes and assaults.
-Like a lot of white trash losers, Alex has a pet snake and he has also seized upon one tiny piece of high culture to make his own; Beethoven.
+Like a lot of white trash losers, Alex has a pet snake, and he has also seized upon one tiny piece of high culture to make his own; Beethoven.

 One need not be a social scientist to see the parallels to our present.
 Fifty years on from A Clockwork Orange, we have exalted the most venal criminality and supplanted individual will with a sort of societal responsibility for the decisions of a criminal class.
 They sense this foolish weakness and take advantage.
 The weak and vulnerable, mostly women and often children, are on the sharp and deadly end of the resultant crime and mayhem.
 The authorities who are responsible for public order are not prepared to stop it.
 We are there now.

 So, who made this monster?
 Well the film has multiple scenes of Alex with his parents, and they are weak and sniveling and a good stand in for the society at large.
 His mother is older but dressing like a teenager herself but she reasons as a child.
 She enforces no rules and Alex takes maximum advantage of her and his weak newspaper rattling father.
 His Dad has some sense of what Alex is all about but he raises not a finger of objection.
 These parents are out of touch with reality and nothing in their lives seems likely to rouse them from their slumber.